Three critical things to answer before starting your new website.

 This concept is super important because knowing these details makes it so much easier for your web team to customize your project to your users’ needs.
 For example, if I know that your typical customer is a millennial then I’m going to design the user experience accordingly.
 With a younger highly computer literate user base, more emphasis is going to go towards a fluid mobile experience that borrows from current design trends and user interface techniques that are already familiar with them.
 Elements like simple buttons to access menus, horizontal swiping to show more content, and flat modern looks are going to resonant much more successfully.

-On the flipside, if your target audience is older or more generalized, then the design and user experience will probably be a lot more conservative in nature.
-That means you might have a larger visible navigation system with more traditional dropdown links or clearly labeled action buttons that use actual descriptive text instead of just catchy icons.
+On the flip side, if your target audience is older or more generalized, then the design and user experience will probably be a lot more conservative in nature.
+That means you might have a larger visible navigation system with more traditional drop-down links instead of just catchy icons.
 Spend the time and money required to know who your users actually are.
 It’ll prove invaluable to the future direction of your website.

 3. How are you going to use the new website to reach your audience?